-Interventional radiology is a service offered to patients by specialized doctors, nurses and X-ray technicians.
-We provide care and treatment in a "mini operating room" environment area to diagnose, treat or prevent patients from having an operation.
-Doctors called interventional radiologists use X-rays and ultrasound to help guide them during procedures.
-Some procedures require sedation (sleep medication given through a patient’s vein) or a local anesthetic (numbing medication) in the patient’s skin.
-Most procedures require a nick in the skin the size of a pencil tip and some require stitches.
-Nurses will care for the patients and provide education for patients and families before and after procedures.
+Interventional radiology is used to diagnose or treat certain conditions.
+It can also be used to prevent you from needing surgery.
+Specialized doctors, nurses, and X-ray technicians provide care and treatment in a “mini operating room” environment.
+X-rays and ultrasound guide interventional radiologists during your procedure.
+Some procedures require sedation (sleep medication given through the vein), or a local anesthetic (numbing medication) in your skin.
+Most procedures require a nick in the skin the size of a pencil tip; some require stitches.

-Central line catheter placement – a small, soft catheter is placed in a vein for infusing medications or for blood draws.
+- Central line catheter placement – a small, soft catheter is placed in a vein for infusing medications or for blood draws.
 Some specialized catheters are placed under the skin with the tip of the catheter just above the level of the heart.
-Some of these specialized catheters are used for dialysis.
-The catheter for dialysis is connected to a special machine to filter the blood because the kidneys are not functioning.
+Some of these specialized catheters are used for dialysis and connected to a special machine to filter the blood because the kidneys are not functioning.

-Drain tube placement – various types of drains are placed in interventional radiology.
-Some drains are placed into the kidneys because they are blocked and can not drain properly into the bladder.
-Other drains may be placed into the gall bladder or bile duct because of a blockage due to gall stones or a tumor.
-At times, a gall stone can be pushed through with the use of the drain placement and unblock the bile duct.
-This keeps the patient from going to surgery.
+- Drain tube placement – Some drains are placed into the kidneys because they are blocked and cannot drain properly into the bladder.
+Other drains may be placed into the gall bladder or bile duct because of a blockage due to gallstones or a tumor.
+At times, a gallstone can be pushed through with the use of the drain placement and unblock the bile duct.
+This can prevent the patient from having to go to surgery.

 - Vertebroplasty – this procedure is done by injecting a cement type substance into the back area where there is a fracture in the vertebrae.
 This often occurs in people with brittle bones and bone loss from osteoporosis.
 The cement keeps the vertebrae from collapsing, giving it support and giving the patient pain relief and quality of life.